15. More Bicycle Safety: High Visibility

-Meanwhile, this Castroville cyclist, Max, is hip to the fact that high-visibility apparel and accessories are a good idea on many bikeways.
+Meanwhile, this Castroville cyclist, Max, is hip to the fact that high-visibility apparel and accessories may sometimes be helpful.
 Here he was biking with his father in downtown Salinas on the evening of the Kiddie Kapers and Colmo Night parade.

 Sources for High Visibility–Day or Night

 In this section, you’ll find a variety of sources for high visibility gear.
 For night riding, also see tips on biking in the dark, which includes low-cost lights.

 Here’s a peninsula cyclist at dusk at the corner of Canyon del Rey and Fremont in Seaside.
 An avid bike commuter, this dad (notice the child carrier at rear of his bike) doesn’t have precious cargo with him on this ride.
 Nonetheless, he still wants to get home to that child in one piece.
 He’s far less concerned about fashion than he is with being noticed in traffic.
 That’s why you’ll see him, night and day, in hi-vis apparel.